brisberg/house-of-danger/wiki/Design.md

 ## Graphics

 I think it would be nice if there was a muted color background around clues.
-Kinda like they are stickynotes or parchment which scroll out to display the clue text.
+Kinda like they are sticky notes or parchment which scroll out to display the clue text.

 There should be some images in here eventually to match the ones from the game.